william-opie/home-media-server/README.md

 Next, if your host is running Ubuntu or Fedora, run `sudo bash pihole-setup.sh`.
 This alters the default DNS resolver settings [for compatibility with Pihole](https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#installing-on-ubuntu-or-fedora).
 Then, run `sudo docker compose up -d` to start the media server containers.

-💡Note: By default, Docker is only accessible with root privileges.
+💡**Note:** By default, Docker is only accessible with root privileges.
 If you want to [use Docker as a regular user](https://docs.docker.com/engine/install/linux-postinstall/), you need to add your user to the 'docker' group.

 After running `docker compose up` for the first time, run `sudo bash update-config.sh` to update the applications' base URLs and set the API keys in `.env`.
 This will also set the domain, LAN IP and TAILSCALE IP in etc-pihole/custom.list (setting your local DNS records in Pihole).